sovrynn/ecdo/6-LITERATURE/cuvier-georges/README.md

 # Georges Cuvier

 Wrote books on animal remains which may have been caused by the ECDO.

-See `ADHOC-EVIDENCE/physical-evidence/animal-remains`.
+Relevant quotes from his books cited in `ADHOC-EVIDENCE/animal-plant-evidence/animal-remains`.